Periodization Training for Optimal Results

 Variety can bring a lot of joy to many parts of our lives; however, there is one place where variety can work against us, and that is in our workout programs.

-Workout programs lasting anywhere from 4 weeks to 52 weeks should follow some sort of periodization model.
+Workout programs lasting anywhere from 4 weeks to 52 weeks should follow some sort of periodization training model.
 A program with too much variety can physiologically stunt progress, increase the risk of overtraining, and cause burnout.
 In this article, we will cover what a periodization model is, the types of periodization models, why periodization models are superior to randomized training, and how you can use periodization to chase your fitness goals.

 What is a Periodization Model?